 Even beyond the constantly-falling tree debris, the tree’s roots had already caused some minor damage to the concrete formliners and decking that the previous owners had patched up.
 There was every reason to believe that the this would only continue to worsen since the tree was just a couple of inches from the decking and less than 6′ from the pool itself.
 And I’m a little surprised that this hadn’t already caused any problems with the pool’s plumbing.
 Really, whoever had the pool installed should’ve removed the tree at that time.

 But maybe worst of all, the big oak tree almost completely shaded the swimming pool except during early morning and evening hours, so even at the peak of Summer in triple-digit West Texas heat, the water was still a bit chilly.

 Even as much as Dede & I both really hated the thought of getting rid of a big, thriving shade tree, we finally decided that, for the sake of enjoying the pool and prolonging the life of the pool plumbing & filter equipment—and preserving the pool cleaner’s (that would be me) sanity—the tree needed to go.
-So, last week, I found a really nice tree guy, Seth Moore, who had the gear to tackle the job, offered to do it for a reasonable price and came highly recommended.
-And down the mighty oak went…
+So, last week, I found a really nice tree guy, Seth Moore, who had the gear to tackle the job, offered to do it for a reasonable price and came highly recommended; and also he knows how to do garbage disposal repair And down the mighty oak went…

 The mighty oak tree in its previous glory